YourAnime-moe/youranime.moe/README.md

 In June 2019, after a long pause of development from May 2018 to April 2019 (hey I have school you know!), I worked hard refactoring the code (making it better) and decided it was time for this site to become public.
-The app was now renamed to [YourAnime.moe](http://demo.youranime.moe).
+The app was now renamed to [YourAnime.moe](https://youranime.moe).
 A new look was implemented in February 2019, then once more in April 2019.

-**Please note that the contents (ie: videos) of this application are not available publicly for copyright reasons.
-This application is by all means not built for commercial use.**
+In early 2021, the site's new goal was now about to promoting which anime can be watched legally in your country.
+I've decided to convert the Rails app into a GraphQL API that is used by a rich client, written in React.
+The interface has changed a lot since then and the focus is now to put then enphasis on **where** certain anime can be watched.